 Consider the benefits of earning your BSN instead of the minimum ASN:

 - Increased medical skills beyond the basics of clinical care, including communication, critical thinking and leadership skills

-- The American Association of the Colleges of Nursing has conducted research which indicates that nurses with BSNs offer better patient care than nurses with their ASN, including lower mortality rates and more accurate diagnosis abilities
+- The American Association of the Colleges of Nursing has conducted research that indicates that nurses with BSNs offer better patient care than nurses with their ASN, including lower mortality rates and more accurate diagnosis abilities

 - BSN holders are eligible for more nursing positions than ASN holders, including positions as a Nurse Case Manager, Research Nurse, or Legal Consultancy Nurse

 - BSN holders can expect to earn a higher salary and have more job security, as hospitals and other medical facilities are increasingly emphasizing BSN candidates

 Whether you are an undergraduate looking to major in nursing, or an RN who wants to earn their BSN, there are a wide variety of great nursing programs for you to choose from.
 For reference to some of the top options for BSN degree programs, check out our list of the 30 Best Online Bachelors of Nursing Programs.
 Let’s take a closer look at the BSN options that are offered by Saint Xavier University, which came in at number 5 in our ranking.